advanced-security/codeql-contracts-smt-z3/README.md

 Queries and infrastructure to discover C++ contract violations using the Z3 SMT solver, and support for custom CodeQL queries that may wish use the Z3 solver API.

+**Note: This project relies on an experimental integration with Z3 that may be removed from CodeQL without notice.** The latest known supported CodeQL version is version 2.23.0.

+_This project is still experimental and mostly proof-of-concept._

 This repository is the home for the following CodeQL packs and plugins:

 - `advanced-security/z3-cpp`: A CodeQL pack for discovering possible C++ contract violations in C++